 Grady was working as a nurse with the NIH Clinical Center in 1983 when she met Fauci.
 He told the Financial Times that they met over the bed of a patient.
-They got married in 1985 and, as referenced above, began expanding their family the next year.
+They got married in 1985 and began expanding their family the next year.

 Now there were other disease problems, CMV [cytomegalovirus] and some of the other things that some of the AIDS patients and others had, that may have been more of a problem.
 There is a story that I have told many people.
 We were fairly clear that CMV and pregnancy was—we still know that—and is a problem.
 There were people who advised me that there were some invasive kinds of procedures that I should avoid doing with the AIDS patients because they were heavy carriers of CMV, and I should use certain precautions, which I did.

 Then I remember a patient, whom I took care of very intensively, who had eosinophilia, which is very different, had nothing to do with HIV, and he was dying.
 We were all over this man—and I was pregnant.
 Only later, by autopsy, was it discovered that he died of CMV pneumonitis.
 So we were doing chest tubes, and he was spewing sputum and coughing all over everybody.
 Those are the things that happen.
 You cannot predict.
 You cannot always protect yourself, but I guess I was lucky.

 5. Anthony Fauci’s Parents Owned a Pharmacy in Brooklyn & His Grandparents Were Immigrants From Italy